Laizeu/IPT-Milestone-2/README.md

 # Connectly Django API
-Backend REST API for a social media platform built with Django and Django REST Framework.

-Connectly is a backend API for managing users and posts, demonstrating core backend development concepts including CRUD operations, validation, relational data handling, API security, and scalable design patterns.
+Connectly is a backend REST API built with Django and Django REST Framework for managing users and posts.

-The API also includes social interaction features such as likes and comments, Google OAuth authentication, and a personalized news feed with sorting and pagination.
+It demonstrates core backend concepts such as CRUD operations, validation, relational data handling, API security, and design patterns.
+The API also supports social features like likes, comments, Google OAuth authentication, and a personalized news feed with sorting and pagination.
 All endpoints were tested using Postman.

 ## Project Branch
 The **final and latest tested version** of this project is located in the branch: